-On January 30, 2018, we acquired Aushon Biosystems, Inc. for \$3.2 million in cash, with an additional payment of \$0.8 million to be made six months after the acquisition date assuming certain post-closing conditions are met.
+On January 30, 2018, we acquired Aushon Biosystems, Inc. for \$3.2 million in cash, with an additional payment of \$0.8 million made in July 2018, six months after the acquisition date.
 We believe that this acquisition provides us technologies and expertise to help further expand our instrument and biomarker menu.
 Additionally, we expect that Aushon's CLIA-certified laboratory will help accelerate our entry into pharmaceutical services.